armulchandani/db_versioning/README.md

 http://scriptella.org/

-The application 'DB Versioning' consists of a simple use case to maintain database version.
+The application 'DB Versioning' aims at providing a POC and consists of a simple use case to maintain database version.